irr123/irr123/src/content/posts/google-drive-backup/index.md

 ### rclone: Configuring and Executing the Backup

 We're almost there!
-The next step is to set up rclone for automated execution using [cron](https://en.wikipedia.org/wiki/Cron) on a host of your choice.
+The next step is to set up rclone for automated execution using Cron on a host of your choice.
 I'll skip the details of acquiring a hosting environment.

 Here's prepared `rclone.conf`: